starik222/BooruDatasetTagManager/README.md

 # BooruDatasetTagManager
-A simple tag editor for a dataset created in [stable-diffusion-webui](https://github.com/AUTOMATIC1111/stable-diffusion-webui) with the deepdanbooru option enabled.
+A simple tag editor for a dataset created in [stable-diffusion-webui](https://github.com/AUTOMATIC1111/stable-diffusion-webui) with the deepdanbooru option enabled, or creating a dataset from scratch.

 # Using